briansimiyuj/doctor-appointment-app/README.md

     1. Set the active tab to "Notes" by default on the Patient Details Context
     2. Create a component for the Notes Tab and mount it on the Tab Content component with id of "notes".
 Wrap it with the Notes Tab Context Provider
+    3. Create a NoteTabHeader component and mount it on the Notes Tab component.
+      a.
+Display a title and number of notes
+      b.
+Create a button to add a new note